Plunge Pools: A Growing Design Trend for Boston-Area Backyards

 Concrete Plunge Pools

 Concrete also adapts well to sloped yards, custom dimensions, and unusual site conditions that are common throughout Greater Boston.
+This can be especially valuable when the plunge pool needs to align with an existing terrace, garden wall, outdoor kitchen, or architectural sightline.
 The tradeoff is that concrete pools typically require longer installation timelines, higher upfront costs, and periodic resurfacing to maintain their finish.

 Fiberglass Plunge Pools